-According to data recently published by the American Iron and Steel Institute, "The iron and steel industry directly employs 386,753 workers who earn \$33.55 billion in wages and salaries annually, an average of \$86,736 per year, while generating \$206.65 billion in output."
-A 2017 economic analysis found that the industry, both directly, indirectly (through suppliers and services providers) was "responsible for 1.98 million jobs across the nation, paying a total of \$131.26 billion in wages and salaries annually, while generating \$522.59 billion in industry output and \$55.86 billion in federal, state, and local taxes."
+According to data published by the American Iron and Steel Institute, "[t]he iron and steel industry directly employs 386,753 workers who earn \$33.55 billion in wages and salaries annually, an average of \$86,736 per year, while generating \$206.65 billion in output."
+A 2017 economic analysis found that the industry, both directly, indirectly-through suppliers and services providers-was "responsible for 1.98 million jobs across the nation, paying a total of \$131.26 billion in wages and salaries annually, while generating \$522.59 billion in industry output and \$55.86 billion in federal, state, and local taxes."
+Ixxi often avoid labor disputes which allows for a project to move forward with greater efficiency.

-PLAs can also help achieve a fair return to the U.S. from offshore wind development because they often reduce project cost for developers, save public funds in the long run, and result in increased economic benefits for the local economy.
-PLAs use a skilled labor workforce and often avoid labor disputes which allows for a project to move forward with greater efficiency.
 PLAs also see fewer cost overruns thanks, at least in large part, to the stabilizing effects of PLAs.
-Workers are also benefited by utilizing PLAs, even nonunion workers, because they ensure that wages and benefits are defined and protected at local standards.
+Ixxiv Workers are also benefited by utilizing PLAs, even nonunion workers, because they ensure that wages and benefits are defined and protected at local standards.

+PLAs can help achieve a fair return to the United States from offshore wind development because they often reduce project cost for developers, save public funds in the long run, and result in increased economic benefits for the local economy.
+PLAs use a skilled labor workforce and

-All of this makes clear that stipulating PLAs and the use of domestic content while making appropriate investments in manufacturing facilities and training programs will result in the maximum return to the U.S. Government, consistent with BOEM's statutory obligations.
+All of this makes clear that stipulating PLAs and the use of domestic content while making appropriate investments in manufacturing facilities and training programs will result in the maximum return to the United States, consistent with BOEM's statutory obligations.